Corky's Debt to His Father: Legacy

 In 2013, Thompson formed the Corky Band and performed the entirety of Corky's Debt to His Father for the first time at the Cropped Out music festival in Louisville, Kentucky, and later at California's Hammer Museum in 2020.

 Jeff Mangum of Neutral Milk Hotel has been cited as a huge fan of the record.
 In 2019, he attended Thompson's live performance of Corky's Debt to His Father at (Le) Poisson Rouge.

-Andrew VanWyngarden of MGMT makes mention in a 2011 interview with NME that he used to listen to Corky's Debt to His Father more than The Parable of Arable Land.
+Andrew VanWyngarden of MGMT mentioned in a 2011 interview with NME that he used to listen to Corky's Debt to His Father more than The Parable of Arable Land.